 |Red and green grape package||$5.99|

-There’s no reason charcuterie boards should be reserved for fancy parties and limitless budgets when your local grocery store offers cost-efficient, delicious ingredients that make this appetizer spread just as feasible.
+There's no reason charcuterie boards should be reserved for fancy parties and limitless budgets.
+Your local grocery store offers cost-efficient, delicious ingredients that make this appetizer spread feasible.

 Married to my high school sweetheart.
 Dog mom to a golden retriever pup named Sage.
 Mexican food connoisseur. #1 fan of The Office.
 Just living every day like it’s Pretzel Day.

 Charcuterie boards are a work of art yours look Amazing!